The Road to the Closest Point is Paved by Good Neighbors: Preliminaries

-\paragraph{Search procedure.} Consider a directed graph $\G = (\P, \EE)$ built over a set $\P$ of $n$ points in some metric space.
+Consider a directed graph $\G = (\P, \EE)$ built over a set $\P$ of $n$ points in some metric space.
 The task is to compute the \ANN (or $k$ closest such points) for a given query point $q$.
 The algorithm performs a Dijkstra-like exploration of the graph -- specifically, one initializes the queue to contain some arbitrary start vertex $s$.
-Now, in each iteration, one extracts the minimum distance point in the queue from $q$, and adds all its outgoing neighbors (not yet visited or queued) to the queue.
-If the queue exceeds a certain threshold, one removes all the points from the queue except the $L$ closest to $q$, where $L$ is some prespecified parameter.
+Now, in each iteration, one extracts the minimum distance point in the queue from $q$, and adds all its outgoing neighbors, seen for the first time, to the queue.
+If the queue size exceeds a certain threshold $L$, one removes all the points from the queue except the $L$ closest to $q$, where $L$ is some prespecified parameter.
 As in Dijkstra, the algorithm avoids visiting the same node more than once.
 Once the queue is empty, the search is completed.
-Let $V$ be the set of all vertices visited during the search.
-The procedure returns the $k$ closest vertices visited, sorted by distance from $q$ (it might also return the set $V$).
+The procedure returns the $k$ closest vertices visited by the algorithm during this process, sorted by their distance from $q$.